Relm4/blog/content/posts/announcing_relm4_v0.5_beta.md

 ### Seamless communication

 Many applications written in Relm4 rely upon communication between components.
-Often one message needs to be forwarded to another component, for example to inform the main window that a dialog was closed.
+Often one message needs to be forwarded to another component, e.g. to show a dialog.
 Previously, this required forwarding the message from the application logic.
 Now you can simply register a closure to modify and forward messages.